Charlox29/PyloxDeck/README.md

 - Accessibility
   - Keys with relief

+- New case
   - Electronic
-  - Making a PCB
     - Hot-Swap mechanism
     - Adding an OLED screen
+    - Making a PCB

   - 3D Models
     - Redoing the designs on FreeCAD

 ## [PyloxDesktop](PyloxDesktop/)